covid-19-impact-lab/sid/docs/source/policies.rst

 ========

 The most general way of implementing policies is to modify :ref:`contact_models`.
 However, this can be rather cumbersome.
-Therefore we offer a quick way of implementing policies that modify contact models or implement testing strategies.
+Therefore, we offer a quick way of implementing policies that modify contact models or implement testing strategies.